 Ancient Fields

-Sometimes these fields also were positioned near high traffic roads – in many centuries people would travel by foot, some by horses.
+Sometimes these fields also were positioned near bussy traffic roads – in many centuries people would travel by foot, some by horses.
 Other fields were temporarily used by markets, (army and travel) camps or execution sites.
-On both occasions many items could be lost by different ways on those fields.
+On both occasions many different items could be lost by different ways on those fields.

 (Silver) Coins